|Download the Program Sheet|

 This course covers the federal income tax laws, regulations and tax policy for individual taxpayers.
 Primary emphasis is on the individual components of personal and business income and the allowable deductions.
 The taxation of gains and losses on property and capital-asset transactions will be presented.
 Student will be introduced to the common body of tax laws (CBOTL) and will learn the significance of the CBOTL in tax practice today.

-This course provides a thorough understanding of governmental accounting topics.
-Topics covered include the financial reporting of state and local governments, learning about the governmental operating statement accounts and budgetary accounting, accounting for general capital assets and capital projects.
+This course introduces specialized accounting standards for governmental and not-for-profit entities.
+Topics covered include the financial reporting of state and local governments, governmental operating statement accounts and budgetary accounting, and accounting for general capital assets and capital projects.
+Additional topics include specialized accounting practices for various types of non-governmental not-for-profit organizations.
+(This course is also offered through CBE.
+Credits earned using this option will appear on transcripts with an “EX” suffix.)

 This course examines the tax issues involved with corporate, flow-through and exempt business entities.
 Issues related to the development of tax returns for each business entity type are emphasized.
 The course also covers tax issues related to the gift, estate, and trust wealth transfer vehicles.